EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network_2.md

 Connect and pair the micro:bit you intend to use as the Gateway.
 **This is part two of this tutorial sequence.**<br>

-## Section 1 - Code the gateway device  @showdialog
+## Section 1 - Code the gateway device
 ![](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/T_IoT_Network/IoT_Network_Banner.gif)
 Code the gateway device
 ---------------------